Choosing the best electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.

 With DocHub, editing documents might not look so impressive but it’s incredibly easy and you have a lot of options at your disposal.

 The Field Manager feature gives you control to modify existing fields or create new ones.
-You can add checkboxes, text, signatures, initials and more.
-You can also highlight text and whiteout the parts that you need removed.
+You can add checkboxes, text, signatures, initials, and more.
+You can also highlight text and whiteout the parts that need to be removed.

 DocHub also allows you to edit PDFs by adding pages and merging two files.

-Summary: DocHub allows for more options when it comes to real-time document management and customization.
+DocHub allows for greater flexibility when it comes to real-time document management and customization.